microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 * Be implementable across our key technologies including Dynamic Dependencies, NuGet, MSIX, MS Store and VSIX
 * Support WinAppSDK DynDep leveraging OS DynDep (in future Windows versions) via polyfill (initially where available, eventually 100%)

-Some requirements pose incomplete or contradictory constraints.
-Others can be met in multiple ways.
-Windows App SDK requires crisp answers to implement and ship 0.8+.

-This decision focuses on install- and run-time needs, specifically MSIX and Dynamic Dependencies (DynDep) for unpackaged apps.
-These are also areas with significant gaps needing clarity (and work) to ship unpackaged support in 0.8 and 1.x.
+These requirements need careful balance and multiple mechanisms to meet them all.
+This spec focuses on install- and run-time needs, specifically MSIX and Dynamic Dependencies (DynDep) for unpackaged apps.

-Other impacted areas are equally addressed by the decision for MSIX and DynDep, or otherwise have clear solutions given the decision.
-Thus this decision doc focuses on MSIX and DynDep.

-The versioning solution used in 0.5 is insufficient for Windows App SDK's upcoming support for unpackaged apps (e.g. MSIX naming patterns don't work for the DynamicDependency Lifetime Manager (DDLM) package).
+The versioning solution used in 0.5 is insufficient for Windows App SDK's support for unpackaged apps (e.g. MSIX naming patterns don't work for the DynamicDependency Lifetime Manager (DDLM) package).
 See section 2.
 Decisions for more details.
-Past decisions are incorproated to the extent possible but additions and changes are needed.
+Past decisions are incorporated to the extent possible but additions and changes are needed.

 Packaged apps bring a subset of requirements vs unpackaged apps so this decision is expected to work equally well for packaged apps.
-If open issues remain a separate decision doc should be written.

 MS Store brings similar needs and constraints as MSIX so this decision is expected to work equally well for MS Store distribution.
-If open issues remain a separate decision doc should be written.

 # 2. Decisions

-There are several areas of ambiguity or conflict in the requirements or in their application to MSIX and/or DynDep.
+Current versioning design and practice has some areas of ambiguity or gaps for new scenarios (e.g. unpackaged apps).
+These issues are noted with solutions and the recommended path forward.

+Jump ahead to [3.
+Conclusions](#3-conclusions) to skip the alternatives considered, detailed explanations and why the recommended solutions are chosen.

 ## 2.1.
 Decision 1: Breaking Change Boundary for Version 0.*